aws/aws-cdk/docs/src/aws-construct-lib.rst

    // let's create an AWS bucket construct const bucket = new s3.Bucket(this, 'MyBucket');

-   // we use our "knoweledge" that the main construct is called "Resource" and
+   // we use our knowledge that the main construct is called "Resource" and
-   // that it's actual type is s3.cloudformation.BucketResource; const bucketResource = bucket.findResource('Resource') as s3.cloudformation.BucketResource;
+   // that it's actual type is s3.cloudformation.BucketResource; const const bucketResource = bucket.findResource('Resource') as s3.cloudformation.BucketResource;

 At this point, ``bucketResource`` represents the low-level CloudFormation resource of type :py:class:`s3.cloudformation.BucketResource <@aws-cdk/aws-s3.cloudformation.BucketResource>` encapsulated by our bucket.

 :py:meth:`construct.findChild(id) <@aws-cdk/cdk.Construct.findChild>` will fail
-if the child could not be located, which means that if the underlying L2 changes the IDs or structure for some reason, synthesis will fail.
+if the child could not be located, which means that if the underlying |l2| changes the IDs or structure for some reason, synthesis fails.

 It is also possible to use :py:meth:`construct.children <@aws-cdk/cdk.Construct.children>` for more advanced queries.
 For example, we can look for a child that has a certain CloudFormation resource